 - 2.5.1 The Council is responsible for the efficient use of the public resources it holds.
-That includes financial resources, equipment and the staff who work for the Council.
-There are legal requirements in place concerning the use of resources. - 2.5.2 You should ensure that you comply with all legal requirements and standards set down in the following documents.
-Your line manager can tell you more about them.
+That includes financial resources, equipment, information and data created, used and stored in the course of conducting council business, and the staff who work for the Council.
+There are legal requirements in place concerning the use of resources. - 2.5.2 You should ensure that you comply with all legal requirements and standards.
+Your line manager can tell you more about what documents are relevant to you and your role.